 A common test scenario involves repeating this process for 20 different user profiles with slightly different policy inputs.
 The test data consists of hundreds of rows with thousands of data points, handled manually in a spreadsheet.

 In a typical scenario, it would take approximately 20 minutes to manually create and validate a policy for a single user profile.
 With 20 different profiles, that amounts to more than six hours of work for a single test run.

 Automating the test case by relying on programming is not much help either.
-This would require spending significant time and resources on understanding the technology, code, and methods used to build the applications involved in the flow.
-This can take weeks!
+This would require spending significant time and resources on understanding the technology, code, and methods used to build the applications involved in the flow - a process that can take weeks.